zwaltman/exercises/README.md

 # exercises
-Just for small coding challenges/exercises that I particularly like the results of
+Just for small coding challenges/exercises that I particularly like the results of.